SuperagenticAI/turboagents/docs/index.md

 ## What TurboAgents Is

-TurboAgents is being built as:

-- a reusable quantization core
-- a benchmark surface
-- a set of engine adapters
-- a set of TurboRAG adapters

-It is not an agent framework.
-It is compression infrastructure for the systems you already run.
+TurboAgents combines a reusable quantization core, runnable benchmark surfaces, engine wrappers, and retrieval adapters in one package.
+The point is not to give you a new orchestration layer.
+The point is to make the runtime and retrieval layers underneath your existing stack cheaper, smaller, and easier to measure.

 ## Why The Current Version Is Useful

-This repository is already useful if you want to:

-- test compressed retrieval behavior without writing your own benchmark harness
-- compare FAISS, LanceDB, and pgvector quality/latency tradeoffs on the same synthetic workload
-- prototype MLX-based compressed serving paths locally
-- measure where the current long-context story breaks instead of assuming it works
+The current version is already useful if you want to test compressed retrieval behavior without writing your own harness, compare FAISS, LanceDB, Chroma, and pgvector on the same synthetic workload, script MLX-based serving paths, or get hard numbers about where the current long-context story holds and where it fails.
+It is a practical package now, not just an experimental code dump.

 ## How To Use It

-Most users should use TurboAgents in one of three ways:
+Most users land in one of three entry points.

 ### Under An Existing Agent Runtime

 Keep your current agent framework and use TurboAgents to improve the runtime under it.

-Examples:

-- MLX-based local agents
-- llama.cpp-based local agents
-- experimental vLLM-backed serving stacks
+The current package is best suited to MLX-based local agents, llama.cpp-based local stacks, and experimental vLLM-backed serving paths where you want to inspect the runtime contract without rewriting the rest of the application.

 ### Under An Existing RAG Stack

 Keep your current application logic and use TurboAgents in the retrieval layer.

-Examples:

-- FAISS-backed local retrieval
-- Chroma candidate search plus TurboAgents rerank
-- LanceDB or SurrealDB candidate search plus TurboAgents rerank
-- pgvector-backed retrieval in PostgreSQL applications
+That can mean FAISS-backed local retrieval, Chroma candidate search with a TurboAgents rerank pass, LanceDB or SurrealDB sidecar retrieval, or a PostgreSQL application that already depends on pgvector.

 ### As A Benchmark And Compression Tool

-Start with:
+If you are still evaluating fit, start with the CLI:

 - `turboagents doctor`
 - `turboagents bench kv`